antrikshdhand/usyd-work/README.md

 The following repository holds any projects or assignments from my coursework at USYD which I think are worthy of sharing with future students.

-Degree: Bachelor of Software Engineering/Bachelor of Science (Mathematical Sciences) (Data Science)
+Degree: Bachelor of Software Engineering/Bachelor of Science (Data Science)

 ## Progression
 I am leaving my degree progression here as to hopefully help a future student out.
 Please note that I originally started out doing a Bachelor of Aeronautical Engineering and Bachelor of Science (Physics) before changing to my current degree.